Consensys/orchestrate-kubernetes/README.md

 This repository provides few examples of environment values sets:
 - `environments/default.yaml`: default value set when executing `helmfile apply`
   - Deploy a light one-replica of Orchestrate services
-  - Kafka, Zookeeper, and Postgres data are not persisted
   - One partition per Kafka topic
 - `environments/qa.yaml`: `helmfile -e qa apply`
-  - Deploy a 3-replica of Orchestrate services with multitenancy
+  - Deploy a Orchestrate services with multitenancy
-  - Kafka, Zookeeper, and Postgres data are persisted
   - 3 partitions per Kafka topic
 - `environments/staging.yaml`: `helmfile -e staging apply`
-  - Deploy a 3-replica of Orchestrate services with multitenancy
+  - Deploy a 3-replica of Orchestrate services with multitenancy distributed accros Availability-Zones
-  - Kafka, Zookeeper, and Postgres data are persisted and replicated to 3
-  - 3 partitions per Kafka topic
+  - 3-replica of Kafka and Zookeeper with 3 partitions per Kafka topic
+  - Postgres cluster with 1 master and 2 slaves.
+With PGPool-II and Repmgr
-  - Postgres and Redis in cluter mode with 1 master and 2 slaves
+  - Redis in cluter mode with 1 master and 2 slaves
-  - Please note that vault is not HA and requires to setup an HA backend instead of file, see https://www.vaultproject.io/docs/configuration
+  - 3 Hashicorp Vault with raft integrated storage

+Note: All the passwords and usernames of every dependendcies are located in `environments/common.yaml.gotmpl`.
+Do not forget to change, eventually extract, those values depending on how you want to manage those secrets.

 The following tables lists the configurable values for the environments.
 Some of them are directly configurable bia envronement variable: